 The qualified aromatherapist seeks opportunities to participate with other health care providers to develop an integrated plan of care, as possible.
 The aromatherapist communicates the benefits of essential oil use to the public and health care providers.
 The qualified aromatherapist is valued as a health team contributor.

-Standard VIII: Ethics
+Standard VIII: Research

 The qualified aromatherapist upholds professional standards of care and supports an identified code of ethics which is stated below.